PittsCraft/PDefaults/README.md

 ### Default value and `nil`

+> To avoid confusion, it is recommended to set the default value to `nil` for optional types.

 The initial value given to the property is the default value.
 The default value will be exposed until you set a non-nil value.
 When setting a nil value, the default value will be used.

 ```swift